decebals/wicket-pivot/README.md

 Demo
 -------------------
 I have a tiny demo application with a demo apache derby embedded database.
 The demo application is in demo package.
-To run de demo application use:
+To run the demo application use:

     mvn install
     cd demo